lebmich/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 ---
-title: collect images
+title: filtres de collection
 id: collect-images
-applicable-verison: 3.2.1
+applicable-version: 3.2.1
 tags:
 view: lighttable, tethering, map
+authors: "traducteur : Michel Leblond"
 ---

 Filter the images shown in the lighttable view and filmstrip panel using image attributes.
 This set of filtered images is known as a _collection_.